 You should provide the project title in section 6.a. of the SF-424 Application for Federal Assistance - Individual Form.
 This form is part of the Grants.gov application package.
-It is explained in section D2 of the Notice of Funding Opportunity.
+It is explained in D2 of the Notice of Funding Opportunity.

-NEH reserves the right to re-title funded projects that do not follow agency guidelines.
-Award recipients, however, are permitted to use their preferred title for any award products.
+NEH reserves the right to re-title funded projects for clarity.
+If you receive an award, however, you may use your preferred title for any award products.

-3. Will I be notified as to whether my letter writers have submitted their letters?
+3. Will NEH notify me when my letter writers have submitted their letters?

 Yes.
-NEH will notify you by e-mail when each of your letters of reference has arrived.
+NEH will notify you by email when each of your letters of reference has arrived.
 After Grants.gov notifies you that NEH has received your application, you may also check the status of your letters of reference by logging in to the secure area of NEH's website.
-For more information, see section D.7 of the Notice of Funding Opportunity ("Other Submission Requirements").
+For more information, see D7 of the Notice of Funding Opportunity ("Other Submission Requirements").

-4. One or both of my letter writers did not receive the e-mail from NEH requesting the upload of his or her letter.
+4. One or both of my letter writers did not receive the email from NEH requesting the upload of his or her letter.
 What should I do?

-NEH will not send out requests for letters until approximately January 11.
-If, even allowing for this, one of your letter writers has not received the request, it is usually because a junk e-mail filter captured the request or because you supplied an incorrect e-mail address (the NEH system uses the address exactly as you enter it).
-You may resend the upload link to your letter writers by logging in to the secure area of the NEH website.
-If you need to correct an error in an e-mail address, please contact the program staff at publicscholar@neh.gov.
+NEH will not send out requests for letters until approximately January 9.
+If, even allowing for this, one of your letter writers has not received the request, it is usually because a junk email filter captured the request or because you provided an incorrect email address (the NEH system uses the address exactly as you enter it).
+You may resend the link to your letter writers by logging in to the secure area of the NEH website.
+If you need to correct an error in an email address, please contact the program staff at publicscholar@neh.gov.